ayatokura/ai-openscale/wos-analytics-ovr.md

 {: shortdesc}

 - Review prediction classes and confidence distribution in each class.
 For more information, see [Predictions by confidence](/docs/services/ai-openscale?topic=ai-openscale-anlz_metrics_payload-confidence).
-- Create a custom chart byselecting between features, prediction classes and confidence.
+- Create a custom chart by selecting among features, prediction classes, confidence, and time.
 For more information, see [Chart builder](/docs/services/ai-openscale?topic=ai-openscale-chart_builder).

 ## Go further
 {: #anlz_metrics_payload-further}